ggustafsson/Ninja-Color-Scheme/README.markdown

 **:colorscheme ninja** within Vim (add line to **~/.vimrc** or **~/.gvimrc** if you want the setting to stick).

-Ninja works great with **Pathogen** so you can just put the whole directory in **~/.vim/bundle** if you want.
+Ninja works great with **Pathogen** so if you are already using it you can put the whole directory under **~/.vim/bundle** for a hassel free installation.

 Configuration
 -------------
-If you got support for 256 colors or more then you can use the optional fancy statusline colors i've added.
+If you want then you can use the optional fancy statusline colors i've added.
 Under normal mode the active statusline is blue and under insert mode the active statusline is turned red.
 Add this to your **~/.vimrc** file **before** running **colorscheme ninja**:

     let g:ninja_fancy_statusline = 1